uhi22/foccci/README.md

     - GPIO0: High during boot to boot from the SPI Flash. (pin60) CCM: R9 is 3k3 to 3V3.
     - GPIO1: must be pulled low during reset. (pin61) CCM: R11 is 3k3 to ground.
     - GPIO2: 0=legacy SPI, 1=burst SPI.
 Which is used in the CCM? (pin62) CCM: R10 is 3k3 to 3V3, and the not-populated R27 into direction of µC.
-        - [ ] connect the GPIO2 with pullup to 3V3
+        - [x] connect the GPIO2 with pullup to 3V3
     - GPIO3: on the CCM, this is connected to µC.43 via R8 (0 ohms).

-- [ ] larger footprint for L10
+- [x] larger footprint for L10: From 1206 to 1812
 - [ ] check all pins
 - [ ] check the QCA footprint
-- [ ] assign footprint to all components in the schematic
+- [x] assign footprint to all components in the schematic
 - [ ] re-layout the board
 - [ ] change to 4 layers?
 - [ ] add CP logic